tylernnguyen5/craigslist-scaper/README.md

 - Simply run `npm install` to install the dependencies.
 - `npm start` to start the scraper application
-- Or run `node examples/file-name` to execute other examples of using Puppeteer
+- Or check `package.json` for other scripts to run other examples of using Puppeteer

 ## Demo